Installing Aspose.Slides for .NET through NuGet

 All Aspose .NET components are recommended to run with Full Trust permission set.
 This is because Aspose .NET component sometimes need to access registry settings and files located in places other than the virtual directory e.g. for reading fonts etc. Furthermore, Aspose.NET components are based on core .NET system classes, some of which also require Full Trust permission to run in some cases.

-Internet Service Providers hosting multiple applications from different companies mostly enforce Medium Trust security level.
+Internet Service Providers (which are hosting multiple applications from different companies) mostly enforce a Medium Trust security level.
 In the case of .NET 2.0, such a security level may set the following constraints which could affect the ability of Aspose.Words to perform properly.

 - RegistryPermission is not available.
 This means you cannot access the registry, which is required to enumerate installed fonts when rendering documents.

 - FileIOPermission is restricted.
 This means you can only access files in your application’s virtual directory hierarchy.
 This potentially means fonts cannot be read during export.

 For these reasons specified above, it is recommended that Aspose.Slides is run on Full Trust permissions.
 You may find that some features of library will work when performing different tasks in Medium trust while some won’t (rendering for example) which may due to calls to GDI+ image processing.

 Aspose.Slides for .NET does not need Microsoft PowerPoint installed, as Aspose.Slides itself is a Microsoft PowerPoint document creation, conversion, page layout and rendering engine.

 - Microsoft Windows desktop (2000, 2003, XP, Vista, 7, 2008,2010)